Public-Resesearch-Foundation/Social-Competition-Platform/Readme.md

 ## 🧭 Background

 ### Original Vision (2017)
-The Social Influencer Platform is a next-generation social and lifestyle engagement system that allows influencers and users to participate in lifestyle competitions.
+The Social Influencer Platform is a next-generation social and lifestyle engagement system that allows influencers and creators to participate in lifestyle competitions.
 It provides a space where participants can:

 ### Early Success